 Of Reminics Pep, who was noticeably fond of his master, Greg Ward said: "I got to live with him.
-I only had the one horse for [the 1998] futurity, so rather than 15 minutes, I could spend two to three hours at a time with him, sometimes just walking around.
-They say a dog is a man's best friend, but if you live with a horse the way you live with a dog, he'd be your best friend."
+I only had the one horse for the futurity, so rather than 15 minutes, I could spend two to three hours at a time with him, sometimes just walking around.
+They say a dog is a man's best friend, but if you lived with a horse the way you live with a dog, he'd be your best friend."

 Ward's permissiveness, says Hall, was due partly to the desire to protect the explosiveness of his mounts.
 "He loved the spiritedness of his horses, and he preferred to leave the life in them, rather than take it out and then have to put it back in when he needed it," he explains.
 "He was always concerned with the long-term welfare of his horses."

 This is probably why, in the late '80s and early '90s, Ward consulted with Tom Dorrance, the late horseman who, along with proteges Ray Hunt and Buck Brannaman, provided the actual inspiration for the best-selling book The Horse Whisperer, later made into a film starring Robert Redford.
 Ward was tapping into Dorrance's amazing mind well before Dorrance's methods went mainstream.

 "The way you start a colt is critical," Ward said of his experience with Dorrance.
 "I had the same horses before we worked with Tom, and they weren't as good.
 Once we learned to be softer, kinder, gentler, they worked better.
 It actually makes a difference when a horse likes you."